la2050/archive/_projects/2016/taking-boxcar-muse-from-pop-up-to-permanent-making-space-for-la-women-to-create-connect-and-learn.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  boxcar+muse will go from pop-up to permanent, providing its growing community with a year-round creative camp and learning lab, doubling its workshop series and club programming, and offering 130 new sponsorships for women.

+  By providing women with the inspiration, tools, space, and comradery for regular creative exercise and experiences, boxcar+muse hopes to democratize the process, making innovation and self-discovery outside of work or family a vital habit for Los Angeles women.
 project_impact: >-
   ["Arts establishments","Manufacturing activity","Employment in the creative
   industries","Jobs per capita","Minority- and women-owned firms","Patents per